-Attendees should have a basic understanding of upstream oil and gas facilities.
+Attendees should have a basic understanding of process, facilities, or chemical engineering.

 Engineers are responsible for enhancing their professional competence throughout their careers.
 Licensed, chartered, and or/ certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
 Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDH)

 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.
 1.6 CEUs awarded for this 2-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14 day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.